pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/_index.md

 $ pulumi up
 ```

-This command instructs Pulumi to determine the resources needed to create the stack.
-First, a preview is shown of the changes that will be made:
+This command evaluates the program and determines what resources need updates.
+A preview is shown that outlines the changes that will be made when you run the update:

 ```
 Previewing update (dev):